-Scope, type/method of teaching and organizational form: 2 hours per week lecture, total 22 hours per semester, combined form (primarily in-person)
+Scope, type/method of teaching and organizational form: lecture, total 13 hours per semester, combined form (primarily in-person)

-Student workload: 11 x 2 hours of direct teaching = 22 hours; 38 hours of continuous preparation for lectures and preparation for the midterm test, including the study of literature; 60 hours of preparation for the final test, including the study of literature.
+Student workload: 13 hours of direct teaching; 42 hours of continuous preparation for lectures and preparation for the midterm test, including study of the literature; 65 hours of preparation for the final test, including study of the literature.
 A total of 120 hours of student work.